qsheltier/sactilgis/README.md

 </branch>
 ```

-The first branch in your `branches` section needs to be the one in your repository that the first commit you will be processing belongs to.
-For most repositories, this should be the main branch.

-At the moment, the requirement that the first branch has to be named “main” is hard-coded.

 This sections needs to be repeated for every branch you want to transfer into a Git repository.

 #### The `origin` section